 This 1975 electron microscope image made available by the Centers for Disease Control and Prevention shows a group of H3N2 influenza A virus virions.

 Every day I get folks telling me that they got the flu shot but that they were “sicker that year than ever before”.
 The flu shot was never meant to be a one stop shop for preventing illness.
-There are numerous other viruses out there that can cause a flu-like illness that are not the flu.
+There are numerous other viruses out there (as we now well know) that can cause a flu-like illness that are not the flu.

 Here is what true influenza looks like.
 It comes on suddenly.
 One day you’re fine.
 The next day it feels like you were hit by a truck.
 Your whole body hurts.
 You have a high fever, cough, headache, sore throat, and fatigue.
 It lasts, typically, a week.
 Unless, of course, you have complications of the flu that may linger longer.